History of Pride in Rochester

 READ MORE

-For the first time, we're also excited to share that we will be walking in this year's Rochester Pride Parade, on Saturday, July 20!
+For the second time in a row, we will be walking in this year's Rochester Pride Parade on Saturday, July 19!
 The parade will begin on South Ave and march towards Highland Park.
 We can't wait to see you all there and spread the love.

 You can learn more about Rochester Pride HERE